aptech/docs/docs/CR-end.rst

 An `end` command can be placed above a label which begins a subroutine to make sure that a program does not enter a subroutine without a `gosub`.

-:func:`stop` also terminates a program but closes no files and leaves the window setting as it is.
+`stop` also terminates a program but closes no files and leaves the window setting as it is.